Preparing properly for a test or procedure may reduce your child's anxiety, encourage cooperation, and help your child develop coping skills.

 Play can be a good way to demonstrate the procedure for your child.
 They can also help reveal your child's concerns.

 The play technique should be tailored to your child.
 Most health care facilities that treat children (such as a children's hospital) will use a play technique to prepare your child.
-This involves using an important object or toy of your child's.
+This involves using an object or toy that is important to your child.
 It may be less threatening for your child to communicate concerns through the toy or object than to express them directly.
 For example, a child may be better able to understand a blood test if you discuss how the "doll might feel" during the test.

-Toys or dolls might help you explain the procedure.
-Once you are familiar with the procedure, demonstrate on the toy what your child will experience.
+Once you are familiar with the procedure, demonstrate on the object or toy what your child will experience.
 For example, show positions, bandages, stethoscopes, and how the skin is cleaned.

 For younger school-age children, the play technique is appropriate.
 Older school-age children might view this approach as childish.
 Consider your child's intellectual needs before using this type of communication.